The Tone Note

-In How to Play Djembe Lesson 4, we look at the tone note.
+In this lesson we look at playing the tone note.

 The words used are either 'go' (pronounced like the start of 'Gordon') or 'do' (like the start of 'door') depending on which hand it is played with.